 If you buy shares today, but instead of selling them by the end of the day (intraday trading) or after several days, you hold onto those shares till the market opens the next day and then sell it by the end of the next day (tomorrow) that is called BTST trading.

 As a retail investor, you can't buy and sell the same stock more than four times within a five-business-day period.
 Anyone who exceeds this violates the pattern day trader rule, which is reserved for individuals who are classified by their brokers are day traders and can be restricted from conducting any trades.

+The big money tends to be made in the first year or two.
 In most cases, profits should be taken when a stock rises 20% to 25% past a proper buy point.
 Then there are times to hold out longer, like when a stock jumps more than 20% from a breakout point in three weeks or less.
-These fast movers should be held for at least eight weeks.

 Regular trading begins at 9:30 a.m.
 EST, so the hour ending at 10:30 a.m.
 EST is often the best trading time of the day.
 It offers the biggest moves in the shortest amount of time.
 Many professional day traders stop trading around 11:30 a.m., because that's when volatility and volume tend to taper off.